emilk/egui/egui_web/README.md

 * No integration with browser settings for colors and fonts.
 * On Linux and Mac, Firefox will copy the WebGL render target from GPU, to CPU and then back again (https://bugzilla.mozilla.org/show_bug.cgi?id=1010527#c0), slowing down egui.

-The suggested use for `egui_web` is for experiments, personal projects and web games.
-Using egui for a serious web page is probably a bad idea.

 In many ways, `egui_web` is trying to make the browser do something it wasn't designed to do (though there are many things browser vendors could do to improve how well libraries like egui work).

+The suggested use for `egui_web` are for web apps where performance and responsiveness are more important than accessability and mobile text editing.